• Skip to primary navigation

 10. Cherry Vanilla Bean Cupcakes

 These Cherry Vanilla Bean Cupcakes combine the fresh, fruity sweetness of cherries with the gentle fragrance of vanilla bean for a flavor that feels both classic and sophisticated.
-The tender, moist vanilla batter perfectly complements the juicy cherries folded into the mix, while a smooth whipped vanilla frosting on top adds a creamy finish.
+The tender, moist vanilla batter goes well with the juicy cherries folded into the mix, while a smooth whipped vanilla frosting on top adds a creamy finish.

 They're simple enough for weeknight baking, yet elegant enough for a special occasion or gathering.
 The balance of fruity tartness and rich vanilla makes each bite enjoyable without being overly sweet.